xyzzy42/tg/README.md

 The package libjack-jackd2-dev is not necessary, it only works around a known bug (https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=718221).

+Additional software is necessary for the optional Python graphing system, see Fedora section for more information.
+Debian instructions welcome.

 ### Compiling on Fedora

 To compile tg on Fedora